SNL-WaterPower/WecOptTool-MATLAB/user/install.rst

          produced 'by hand' and an example spectra is stored in the ``example_data`` folder, to use if WAFO is not installed.

-.. [#f2] Optimisations can be conducted significantly more efficiently by
+.. [#f2] Optimizations can be conducted significantly more efficiently by
          utilising parallel computation.